Artemish/fresher/README.md

 ### Commands

 * 'dv' - Downvote

-...Demotes the current song, indicating you'd like to hear it less
+   Demotes the current song, indicating you'd like to hear it less

 * 'uv' - Upvote

-...Promotes the current song, indicating you'd like to hear it more
+   Promotes the current song, indicating you'd like to hear it more

 * 're' - Repopulate

-...Looks into your music directory for any new music files, and assigns new ...files a freshness of 100.
+   Looks into your music directory for any new music files, and assigns new files a freshness of 100.

 * 'n' - next

-...Randomly samples the songs in your library according to their freshness, ...decreases its freshness a bit, then returns the song title
+   Randomly samples the songs in your library according to their freshness, decreases its freshness a bit, then returns the song title

 ### Design goals